IdentifyService

 • exp - expiration date (based on your ID document expiry)

-• iss - the Identify contract address (issuer)
+• iss - the Identify service domain (issuer)

 The token is signed with an ES256 (ECDSA P-256) key.
 Anyone can verify the signature using the public key published at the JWKS endpoint, without contacting any server.
 The token does not contain any personal information (no name, no document number, no photo).